andy-guttridge/memory-mixup/README.md

 ### Responsiveness

 A key aim for Memory Mix-up is for it to be playable and attractively presented on as wide a variety of devices as possible, in the interests of inclusivity.
-A mobile first approach was taken, with the iPhone 5/SE chosen as the 'base' target for the site, as this is an older device at the smaller end of the range of screen sizes available within the Google Chrome development tools.
+A mobile first approach was taken, with the iPhone 5/SE in portrait orientation chosen as the 'base' target for the site, as this is an older device at the smaller end of the range of screen sizes available within the Google Chrome development tools.

 One of the original objectives was for the site to fit onto the screen of all devices simulated within the Google Chrome development tools without any vertical scrolling, as the need to scroll was felt to detract from the game.
 Testing revealed that eliminating vertical scrolling resulted in the game being so small as to be practically unplayable on very small devices such as the JioPhone2, therefore this objective was relaxed.
 The revised aim was to minimise the need for vertical scrolling for the majority of devices, but to accept that it may be necessary in some cases.